 Alfama also has some of the most beautiful city views in its many Miradouros, or lookouts.
 Some of the most popular ones are:

 - Miradouro das Portas Do Sol—one of the most memorable views of the city and the Tagus River

 - Miradouro da Nossa Senhora Do Monte—has gorgeous sunset views

 - Miradouro de Santa Luzia—features a beautiful terrace.

 If you can, plan your 2 days in Lisbon, either on a Tuesday or Saturday, to check out the Ferra da Ladra, also known as the Thieves Market.
 It’s a huge flea market where you can buy almost anything you can imagine, from housewares to souvenirs.
 Locals and tourists alike shop there.

-The Bairro Alto neighborhood is the nightlife hotspot in Lisbon.
+The Bairro Alto is the best neighborhood to stay in Lisbon if you love hanging out at bars as it’s the nightlife hotspot.
 There are many restaurants and bars in this area, so it’s a great place to go for dinner.

 One thing you can’t miss during your 2 days in Lisbon is fado – a passionate Portuguese celebration of music and song.
 It’s believed to have been created hundreds of years ago by women when the men went off to sea to explore the world or for war.